yiannispar/MotorsGUI/README.md

 # Piezoelectric motor code v1.0
-This repository contains the code to control the motor. (piezomotor company)
+This repository contains the code that controls the motors on the 2-D translation stage. (piezomotor company)
-Author: Ioannis Paraskevas
+Author: Ioannis Paraskevas <ioannis.paraskevas.13@ucl.ac.uk>
-Last update: April,2021
+Last update: May,2021

 main.py
 --------